Tackle.net Logo

 Q&A AI

-Target spring smallmouths on fairly large river with heavy current?
+How can I target spring smallmouths on a fairly large river with heavy current?

 Targeting spring smallmouth bass in a large river with a strong current can be incredibly rewarding with the right approach and tactics.
 Here are some effective strategies to help you succeed: